About WV Rivers

 When our mission is realized, West Virginia rivers and streams are restored.
 They are clean and protected.
 People appreciate and respect clean, healthy rivers that support habitat and wild places for wildlife to thrive.
 These restored rivers and streams support a sustainable economy based in part on recreation and enhance overall quality of life.
 Community life is centered on values of sustainability, health and shared prosperity.
 The natural world and people’s relationship with it is honored, celebrated and protected.

 Oriented as an advocacy organization, our campaigns are designed to be nimble and responsive to threats and opportunities, while building power at every move.

 WV Rivers is recognized as the flagship environmental policy organization in the state.
 We defend and promote protective policies and their applicability so as to maintain and improve water quality for the enjoyment and safe use.
 We do this through a combination of research, communication and activism.

 Industrial Development Oversight

-policy work promotes sensible laws, our oversight program makes sure those laws are applied and enforced.
+Our policy work promotes sensible laws, and our oversight program makes sure those laws are applied and enforced.
 We coordinate a citizen oversight and regulatory advisory program that trains and supports volunteer water quality monitors.
 These citizen scientists monitor water quality throughout the state for impacts from industrial development and natural gas infrastructure.
 We submit evidence of pollution events to relevant regulatory agencies and follow-up to ensure any violations are resolved.
 We pursue strategic litigation when agencies chronically fail to enforce laws.
 We conduct technical review and commenting on proposed permits, provide information to citizens, and facilitate citizen comments through the public comment process.

 Safe Water for WV